-The attacks constitute a critical factor when designing 3D mesh watermarking algorithms.
+As mentioned in subsection II.A, the attacks constitute a critical factor when designing 3D mesh watermarking algorithms.
 In this section, we carefully discuss three types of attacks and introduce the existing solutions in the literature.

 A. Robustness to Geometric Attacks